-Get Avast One for Android to get real-time protection for your Wi-Fi network
+Get Avast One for iPhone to get real-time protection for your Wi-Fi network

 Technology has changed everything about the world — and nothing better represents our ceaseless advancement toward the future than Smart Home technology, which is becoming increasingly common and powerful with every passing day.
 But what is a smart home and what benefits does it provide?
 Keep reading to learn all about smart homes — then get all-encompassing cybersecurity to help keep your home network safe.